dwmcallister/datasharing/README.md

 How to share data with a statistician
 ===========
+(Forked from the coursera course on data science -dwmc)

 This is a guide for anyone who needs to share data with a statistician.
 The target audiences I have in mind are: